maxhaesslein/simple-ai-blocker/readme.txt

 == Changelog ==

+= 0.1.2 =
+* added translation options, so the plugin should now be translateable
+* added additional user agents to block
+* updated texts on options page
+* code cleanup and enhancements

 = 0.1.1 =
 * blocking now defaults to 'inactive'
 * after plugin activation, a admin notice with a link to the settings page is shown